Welcome to the TIVOL Blog

 I grew up in the business as well, although my experience was limited to cleaning the cases, cleaning jewelry, etc. — the kind of jobs you actually can give a child responsibility for in a store that has tiny rocks worth thousands of dollars.
 After completing my undergraduate and graduate courses, I practiced as a licensed CPA in Overland Park for a few years before my mother, as I mentioned, begged me to come work for her.

-I am married (sorry girls), with a beautiful new baby girl named Brooke, who is named in honor of my late sister.
+I am married (sorry girls), with two beautiful girls named Brooke, who is named in honor of my late sister, and Ellie.
 As I continue to grow as a man and business owner, I strive to always be thankful for the blessings offered me by my family’s achievements, and lead my life in an honest, ethical manner of which all my relatives would be proud.

 So, stay tuned to the TIVOL blog.
 We have much more to share with you, and this is just the beginning.